LOCNg0114/Food-Delivery-App/README.md

 # Food-Delivery-App

-A good looking Food Delivery App based on the design created by ILia on Dribbble.
+A Food Delivery App based on the design created by ILia on Dribbble.

+But in this product, I had some modifies and used "expo' as the main working library.

 ## Table of Contents